NEW articles daily! Subscribe below to receive daily updates with our new articles!

 I’ve always said; “I choose to live here.”
 Now it’s just tastier!

-Dave; That Philly Cheese Steak was good!
+That Philly Cheese Steak was good!
 I’ll freely admit that the easy availability of food that I like was a big reason I settled in this area, I was just lucky that my wife’s family (from Samar) moved here when she was age 3.
 As with Greg I was here 40 years ago and it was a Disneyland for a young man, all E-Tickets rides.
 Now it’s the food and shopping that is why I’m here.
 The Subic/Olongapo Area has re-designed it self into a major tourist venue.
-So I’ll let the narrow minded voice their opinion without information… Read more »
+So I’ll let the narrow minded voice their opinion without information and smile when I hear it.

 Greg;